Little Compton, Rhode Island: Geography

 According to the United States Census Bureau, the town has a total area of 28.9 sqmi, of which, 20.9 sqmi is land and 8.0 sqmi (27.79%) is water.
 One of the largest bodies of fresh water in Little Compton is Quicksand Pond.
-Sakonnet Point is the town's southernmost point, offering views of the Sakonnet Lighthouse and several small rocky islands, including East Island and West Island.
-On a clear day, it is possible to view the inhabited islands of Cuttyhunk and Nashawena, in Buzzards Bay, as well as Newport, Rhode Island to the west.
+Sakonnet Point is the town's southernmost point, offering views of the Sakonnet Point Lighthouse and several small rocky islands, including East Island and West Island.
+On a clear day, it is possible to view the inhabited islands of Martha's Vineyard, Cuttyhunk and Nashawena in Buzzards Bay, as well as Newport, Rhode Island to the west.

 Along with its scenic coastline, another defining feature of Little Compton's landscape is its abundant stonewalls.
 According to Bruce Irving, author of the book New England Icons, "There were once some 250,000 miles of stone walls in the Northeast, enough to stretch to the moon, their epicenter generally sited in a fifty-mile radius around the meeting point of Rhode Island and Massachusetts, with the Rhode Island town of Little Compton especially rich in stone walls."

+At times, Little Compton has been considered a part of the South Coast region of Massachusetts despite the town residing entirely within Rhode Island.
+By its most literal definition, the South Coast encompasses the geographic area of Massachusetts that borders Buzzards Bay (excluding the Elizabeth Islands, Bourne and Falmouth), Mount Hope Bay and the Sakonnet River.
+It has been argued that Little Compton and Tiverton share more in common with the regional identities of the South Coast communities of Westport and Dartmouth (and to an extent Fall River) than the rest of Newport County.

+In recent years, Little Compton has also been included within a sub-region of the South Coast known as the Farm Coast which consists of several surrounding rural towns that are considered the last coastal farming communities left in Southern New England.